freedomtowin/data-eng-util/udac-data-eng-final-project-airflow-redshift-etl/README.md

 ### The database needed to be accessed by 100+ people

 If multiple users need to access the databse at once, the number of cores/compute, in the AWS Redshift cluster, can also be scaled-up.

+### Launching a Redshift Cluster on AWS

+1. Create a new Redshift Role with AmazonS3ReadOnlyAccess
+2. Create a Security Group with a Custom Inbound TCP Rule Allowing Access on Port 5439
+3. Launch a Redshift Cluster With 1) Redshift Role 2) Redshift Security Group
+4. Make the cluster publicly accessible via the Action dropdown.